tuulisv/ohj2/README.md

 Book catalogue program done as a course assignment for Programming 2 at the Unviersity of Jyväskylä.

-To try it out, run books.jar or src/fxBooks/BooksMain.java.
+To try it out, run books.jar or build and run the project.